alexandreabbes/Constrained-Quantile-Regression-with-cubic-splines-/readme.txt

 File						                      Comment

+For use, these are the python libray needed to execute the following programs:

+ pandas
+ numpy
+ scipy
+ matplotlib
+ cvxpy  # this is a python version of cvx library used in the matlab version of this method.

+****Quant_reg_tk.py**** Nice graphical interface writen in tkinter (python) for testing the following codes.

+######## All of the following python programs are standalone codes, and have a small test included #####

-SplineCubicQuantBspkn3_V2_OK.py			python version of the quantile r						egression with cubic splines wit						h test
+****SplineCubicQuantBspkn3__V2_der3.py****		python version of quantile regression with cubic splines under constraints,	including constraints on the 1st, 2cd, 3rd  derivatives, as described in the article.
+****SplineQuarticQuantBspkn4_V3.py****        python version of quantile regression with quartic splines under constraints,	including constraints on the 1st, 2cd, 3rd  derivatives.
+Constraints are implemented as theoreticaly exact contraints on the whole interval, (not only at the knots), in the same way as with cubic splines, described in the article.
+****SplineQuadQuantBspkn2_V1.py**** python version of quantile regression with quadratic splines under constraints,	including constraints on the 1st, and 2cd derivatives.

-SplineCubicQuantBspkn3__V2_der3.py		python version of preceding,   							implementing constraints on the 						3rd  derivative
+****SplineLinQuantBspkn1_V1.py**** python version of quantile regression with quadratic splines under constraints,	including constraints on the 1st derivative.

-Test_temp.py					test on temperature identical to						the test in the article, but 							implemented with python
+Test_temp.py					test on temperature identical to the test in the article (cubic splines), but implemented with python

 temp.xls					data set of global temperatures

-SplineQuarticQuantBspkn4_V2_OK.py		Quantile Regression under constrints with quartic splines.